konnov/konnov.github.io/_portfolio/quint.md

 *Would engineers onboard to TLA<sup>+</sup> faster, when they are offered a syntax that looks more like a programming language?*

+In short, we believe that the answer is positive.
+For instance, see the recent blogpost on specification and model checking of [ChonkyBFT][chonky-blogpost] and [ZKsync Governance][zksync-gov].

 In addition to the alternative syntax, Quint offers several features that are expected by software engineers: